Regulation of UAVs in the United States: Operator licensing

-As of December 2020, the FAA requires all commercial UAS operators to obtain a remote pilot license under Part 107 of the Federal Aviation Regulations.
+The FAA requires all commercial UAS operators to obtain a remote pilot license under Part 107 of the Federal Aviation Regulations.
 To qualify for a Part 107 UAS license, an applicant must be over 16 years of age, demonstrate proficiency in the English language, have the physical and mental capacity to operate a UAS safely, pass a written exam of aeronautical knowledge, and complete a Transportation Security Administration background security screening.

 Recreational UAS operators are not required to obtain a Part 107 license.
 However, unlicensed recreational UAS operation is only lawfully permitted if the UAS is operated for purely non-commercial purposes, and if the operator complies with restrictions on recreational UAS operation, including prohibitions on operating their UAS beyond the operator's visual line of sight.
-New FAA rules finalized in December 2020 permit operations of UAS over people or at night without applying for a special exemption, but only licensed Part 107 operators may take advantage of these new rules.
+As of April 21, 2021, the FAA amended 14 CFR Part 107 to permit certain small unmanned aircraft operations over human beings without requiring an individual waiver under § 107.200, provided the aircraft qualifies for Category 1, 2, 3, or 4 as defined in §§ 107.110–107.115, and the operation complies with the limitations in § 107.39 and applicable Remote Identification requirements under 14 CFR Part 89.

+The same amendments also authorize night operations without a waiver, provided the remote pilot has completed the required knowledge testing or recurrent training addressing night operations, and the aircraft is equipped with anti-collision lighting visible for at least three statute miles, as required under § 107.29.